zhijun98/garden-plan/README.md

 # garden-plan

-This repository provides a high-level overview of the garden system's architecture, design, and deployment for the public.
+Prior to 2022, the garden system was implemented as a monolithic system to cater to its front-end, e.g. PeonyOffice, which is a classic JavaFX rich-GUI-client.
+As the system grew increasingly complex, it is currently undergoing a comprehensive reengineering process utilizing Spring Cloud technologies.
+The objective is to transform the entire system into a decoupled microservices architecture.
+In addition, more front-end clients are introduced, including web-based clients and mobile apps that utilize Angular/Ionic frameworks.
+This repository provides a high-level overview of the garden's microservices architecture, design, and deployment for the public.